GIRLS SOCCER: Herscher's offense goes wild in sectional semifinal victory

 UP NEXT

-The Tigers' sectional championship will take place against Normal U-High Friday at 4:30 p.m., where Longtin hopes to continue the trend he saw on Tuesday.
+The Tigers’ sectional championship will take place against Normal U-High at 4:30 p.m.
+Friday, when Longtin said he hopes the team continues the trend he saw Tuesday.

 “I want to see the same things in our next game that I saw today; I want to see the kids fired up, ready to go, playing as hard as we can,” Longtin said.
 “I think we have a good shot.

-"We have a bigger school coming at us," he added.
-"We’re gonna prepare for them like we do everyone else and see what happens.”
+“We have a bigger school coming at us,” he added.
+“We’re [going to] prepare for them like we do everyone else and see what happens.”